Menu Port of Seattle Logo - Home

 Why did the Port do this Cleanup?

-The cleanup was completed and paid for by Lockheed Martin (the former owner and operator).
-As the current property owner of T10, the Port oversees maintaining the integrity of the soil cap.
-Lockheed Martin retains responsibility for overseeing the sediment cap and ongoing groundwater study.
+The cleanup was completed by Lockheed Martin.
+As the current property owner of T-10, the Port oversees maintaining the integrity of the soil and sediment caps and overseeing the ongoing groundwater monitoring.

 Status